Childhood Education Teacher (1-6) Science and Environmental Education, M.S.Ed.

 Applicants must hold a New York State Initial Certificate in Childhood Education (grades 1–6) or its equivalent.

-Applicants must have a minimum undergraduate grade point average of 3.00 and a minimum grade point average of 3.00 in courses required for matriculation.
+Applicants must have a minimum undergraduate grade point average (GPA) of 3.00 and a minimum GPA of 3.00 in courses required for matriculation.

 International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 650 on the paper-based test or 280 on the computer-based test or 114 on the internet-based test before being considered for admission.